Shreyans27/Projects/README.md

 pygame,
 numpy

-Please find the required jpg/png images to run below.
+Please find the required jpg/png images to run in the respective folders.